httpie/crosshash/README.md

 12982c60a9a8829ea4eeb2e1e7e1e04e
 ```

+## Stability

+The Python/JavaScript libraries with matching versions are guaranteed to produce the same output.

+The format is unlikely to change but i’s not guaranteed to be stable across versions.
+Therefore, it’s not recommended to cache the output.
+This may change as the library matures to v1.0.

 ## Test suite

 To ensure consistency, the [test suite](./tests) invokes the Python and JavaScript implementations of `crossjson()` and `crosshash()` on the [same data](./tests/cases.py) and compares the results.